Table of Contents

 This routine is the “Boring Work” that makes the “Exciting Scaling” possible in a Meta Business Manager setup for agency scaling.

-Real Campaign-Level Metrics: The Permission ROI
+Real Campaign-Level Metrics: What Is the ROI of Proper Permissions?

 Does it actually affect your bottom line?
 Yes.
 Data from Adscrew PH internal audits shows a clear link between clean Meta ads permission levels for external partners and performance: